Eradicating neglected tropical diseases in Ethiopia

 It is rare to come across a global health problem for which we have already identified the solution.
 With the right resources and the backing of philanthropy, NALA and the communities with which it works will be able to bring an end to neglected tropical diseases.Sir Trevor Pears CMG

-Founded in 2011, the Israeli organization NALA (Neglected Tropical Diseases Advocacy, Learning, Action) set out to eliminate neglected tropical diseases in Ethiopia and promote health as a way to fight poverty.
-NALA’s has created a holistic model that empowers communities to take charge in promoting behaviour change and improving access to water, sanitation, and hygiene, in line with our own commitment to understanding, engagement and wellbeing.
+Founded in 2012 the Israeli organization NALA (Neglected Tropical Diseases Advocacy, Learning, Action) aims to eliminate neglected tropical diseases in Ethiopia.
+It does this by empowering communities to take charge in promoting behaviour change and improving their access to water, sanitation, and hygiene.

-Although medical treatments exist, mass drug administration on its own is not enough to prevent NTDs.
-NALA’s approach complements mass drug administration programmes with four elements to prevent reinfection and inspire healthy changes:
+NALA’s approach combines mass drug administration programmes with four additional elements to prevent reinfection and inspire healthy changes:

-- WASH (Water, Sanitation and Hygiene) improvements: NALA’s WASH programmes give communities access to the infrastructure necessary to lead healthier lives.
-Without this basic infrastructure, including latrines and hand washing stations, it is hard to achieve meaningful behaviour change.
+NALA’s WASH programmes give communities access to the infrastructure necessary to lead healthier lives.

-To date NALA has reached millions of people in Ethiopia, working in numerous communities both on the ground and through technical assistance to local authorities.
+To date NALA has reached millions of people in Ethiopia, working directly in communities and through technical assistance to local authorities.

-With the outbreak of COVID-19 in 2020, and with the support of Pears Foundation and several other partners, NALA was able to provide immediate support to communities all over Ethiopia.
-This included disease prevention messaging through social and mass media and support to community health professionals through personal protection equipment, training and the design and construction of over 100 Covid-19 safe foot-operated hand washing facilities.
+With the outbreak of COVID-19 in 2020, NALA was able to apply its knowledge of fighting Neglected Tropical Diseases and provide immediate support to communities all over Ethiopia.
+This included disease prevention messaging through social and mass media and support to community health professionals.

-Pears Foundation has supported NALA since 2013, providing more than £500,000 of mostly unrestricted funding.
-Our funding has allowed the organisation to grow, professionalise and develop the capacity to partner with a wide range of international and local partners including Sightsavers International.
+Our core funding has helped NALA to professionalise and develop the capacity to partner with a wide range of international and local partners including Sightsavers International.